emnh/rts/README.md

  - Health bars
  - Show actions specific to selected object
  - Cursor indicator when camera enabled?
+ - Set tank y coord to max height of ground in bounding box, not to point as currently
+  - Current workaround is to place it 10 up in the air and hope it falls down nicely

 ## Server needed
  - Multiplayer